Kirrito-k423/hugo-theme-topdown/README.md

 ## Developing Steps for Me

-(I hope to finish this during my free time before June 2024, the time I graduate from school)
+~~(I hope to finish this during my free time before June 2024, the time I graduate from school)~~

 1. [ ] Learn how SSG works.
+   1. [ ] make icarus support mkdocs grammar
 2. [ ] Modify some existing templates.
 3. [ ] Implement more detailed functions.
+   1. [ ] click and Mouse hover feature
+   2. [ ] All people name in any page linked to his subpage.

 If someone wants to join me or complete these tasks for me, I would be grateful for the assistance.